Get Free Solar Panel Quotes

 If you’re a tenant, you’ll need to ask your landlord for permission – as previously mentioned – before installing solar panels.
 If you own a flat, but not the whole building, you will need to get permission from relevant authorities, such as the building management company.

-If you want to mount solar panels on the exterior of your block of flats, such as the roof or walls, you’ll need to check which restrictions apply within your local authority and whether planning permission is needed.
+If you want to mount solar panels on the exterior of your block of flats, such as the roof or walls, you’ll need to check what restrictions apply within your local authority and whether planning permission is needed.

 For example, if your block of flats is a listed building, you need to get Listed Building Consent, followed by planning permission before installation can take place.
 If your flat is in a conservation area, you need to contact your local council.